 Additional considerations should be made when validating with TCCON data for differing sensitivity of instruments between TCCON and the satellite instrument, reflected in a priori information used for each retrieval.
 Removing the influence of the retrieval a priori and replacing with the TCCON a priori allows for a fairer comparison between the two datasets, although slight differences in retrieval methodologies prevent a 1:1 comparison.
 Users of C3S data (particularly in the modelling community) should note that the published C3S products are not corrected with TCCON a priori information (due to a priori differences between sites), and so will find slightly worse correlations between satellite retrieved GHGs and TCCON values in their own comparisons.
-TCCON data used for error assessments come from the GGG2014 collection (available from https://tccondata.org).
+TCCON data used for error assessments come from the GGG2020 collection (available from https://tccondata.org).
+Although TCCON GGG2020 data have been used for validation, the UoL GHG products in their current version are still bias-corrected against GGG2014 data.
+While this did not have a significant impact on single measurement precision, relative systematic error and stability metrics, differences between GGG2014 and GGG2020 data affect the observed absolute biases, especially in methane.
+Therefore, mean bias statistics will be reported against both versions of the TCCON dataset, whereas all the other validation metrics will be computed considering the GGG2020 collection only.